xStarbound/xStarbound/README.md

 - [Universal Printable Objects Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3603139264) — requires xStarbound or OpenStarbound to do anything.
 - [Universal Upgradeable Weapons Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3595603580) — requires xStarbound or OpenStarbound to do anything.
 - [Wardrobe Cumulative Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=3433498458) — supported by xStarbound as of xSB v3.4.4.2.
+- [Warp Doors](https://steamcommunity.com/sharedfiles/filedetails/?id=3608977430) — xStarbound, OpenStarbound or StarExtensions required to use the client-side commands for generating warp doors and getting coordinates; may be installed on a stock client with no errors aside from the commands being unavailable.
+Mod must be installed server-side for placed warp doors to function, but placed warp doors function on any client regardless of whether the mod is installed client-side.
 - [xDPC](https://github.com/FezzedOne/xDPC) — requires xStarbound for full support, but also works on OpenStarbound and StarExtensions, albeit with a few missing features.
 - [xSIP](https://github.com/fezzedone/xSIP) — xSIP's universal mod support requires xStarbound v2.5+ or OpenStarbound.
 - [xWEdit](https://github.com/fezzedone/xWEdit) — this WEdit fork requires xStarbound for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).